uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 The solution is simply add the following table:

 ```
-rhnPackageErrors
+rhnChannelError
 ================
+id          NUMERIC NOT NULL PRIMARY KEY
-package_id  NUMERIC NOT NULL
+channel_id  NUMERIC NOT NULL REFERENCES rhnChannel(id)
 error       VARCHAR NOT NULL
 ```

-During the synchronisation, reposync will log all errors about broken packages.
-Later on, UX can use this information for various purposes, such as:
+During the synchronization, reposync will log all errors about broken packages.
+Later on, UI can use this information for various purposes, such as:
 1. Mark with an icon for the channel(s) has issues (permanent reminder)
 2. Display more detailed drill-down what packages are affected and why
 3. Display a warning/confirmation dialog for admin, once affected channel is attempted to be scheduled for something.

-In case package cannot be synchronised at all due to various reasons, the information about it still needs to be appearing in the database and marked as "broken".
-So then tools, like `spacewalk-data-fsck` can verify that the record is there, but the file isn't etc. As well as an error message can be placed to the log table "File was unable to be downloaded".
+In case package cannot be synchronized at all due to various reasons, the information about the failure needs to appear in the database.
+So then tools, like `spacewalk-data-fsck` can make use of this information.

 This information can be reused across all the channels, UI and CLI tools to display warning/status of a specified channel.

+The repo-sync process will not stop if a broken is encountered.
+An error will be inserted in the `rhnChannelError` table and the process will continue.
+No entry in `rhnPackage` will be created for broken packages (this is the current behavior) and no package will be saved to disk.
+In the future the broken package might be saved to disk to allow for auditing.

 # Drawbacks
 [drawbacks]: #drawbacks